Karaka-Management/Organization-Guide/Processes/04_Support & Service.md

 In case the customer requests a custom installation (not virtualized) or a custom configured virtualized environment the support & service employee must only do this together with the responsible person for IT on the customer side (e.g. Head of IT). (**R7**)

 Under no circumstances is the employee allowed to alter any permissions, change software or hardware settings on the servers of the customer or provide IT support/consultation which is unrelated to the setup of the software environment or third party software and not approved in the [Approved Customer Software]() (**R8**).
-Only the CTO is allowed to approve new customer software after testing, the testing is documented with the [Third Party Software Testing Form](). (**R9**).
+Only the CTO is allowed to approve new customer software after testing, the testing is documented with the [Third Party Software Validation - New]() and [Third Party Software Validation - Update](). (**R9**).

 ### Environment